N5 road (Belgium)

+The road featured in the history of Belgium: during the Battle of Waterloo, the Imperial French Army used this path to join the battlefield of Quatre-Bras/Ligny.
+(Note: For a detailed count of wounded persons using this road, see orders of battle from Quatre-Bras, Ligny, Order of Battle of the Waterloo Campaign, and statistics related to road safety from the Institut belge pour la sécurité routière (IBSR).)

+Route

 The N5 crosses or borders 17 municipalities in total.
 4 municipalities are located in the Brussels Capital Region, 1 in Flemish Brabant, 5 in Walloon Brabant, 4 in Hainaut and 3 in Namur.
 Full municipality list below, main municipalities are in bold.